Affiliate links on Android Authority may earn us a commission. Learn more.

 How to transfer cloud data to a new Android phone

 Now that you’ve backed up all your data, it’s time to transfer it to a new phone.
 You should be able to restore your data as soon as you turn on your new Android phone.
 Tap Start and follow the prompts to set up your phone.
 Don’t forget to connect to a Wi-Fi network.
 If you want to restore data from the cloud, tap Can’t use old device.
 Sign in to your Google account and select the most recent backup.
 You can choose what apps, files, and data you want to transfer to the new phone and tap Restore.

 If you’ve signed in with the same account, your photos, videos, and files will be available on Google Photos and Google Drive.
 Sign in to the app account and sync your data on the new phone for games and other apps.

 How to create and restore data from a manual backup on your Android phone

-If you don’t want to use cloud storage services to transfer data to a new phone, you can do so manually by saving your data on a computer.
+If you don’t want to use cloud storage services to transfer data to a new phone, you can do so manually.
+This can be done by saving your data on a computer.
 Check out our guide on how to back up your Android phone to find the step-by-step instructions to back up your Android files on Windows and a Mac.
 You can restore the files on your new phone by going through the same process but the other way around.

 If you turn off Google One backup, you might lose your older backups as well.
 Google will also erase your backup data if you haven’t used your device in 57 days.